Ask Slashdot: Is Computing As Cool and Fun As It Once Was?

 I have this conversation periodically, except it is usually addressed to music, art, tv, sports, or any of a number of topics.
 It's like those guys who see a high school girl now and say "Man, they did not look like that back in my day".. yes, they did.
 It's just that when you saw them then, you didn't see a cute blond, you saw the B***h from social studies.

 There are many exciting things going on now.
-I am looking at how quickly and massively raspberry pi's have been moving into area where their creators n
+I am looking at how quickly and massively raspberry pi's have been moving into area where their creators never thought they would be used.
+I see arduinos and the maker movement and think "Wow".
+Just a look at adafruit or any of a hundred other sites and the amount of very affordable tech is staggering.
+We could stop all tech development now and it would be centuries before we explore all the possibilities of what is sitting on the desk in front of us.

+I met someone at a coffee shop awhile back and there was a bunch of teenagers acting like teenagers.
+My friend is now in their mid-30's.
+I am in my 50's.
+I had first met them when they were a teenager at a coffee shop.
+My friend commented that they were not like that back then and I pointed out that I was their current age when we first met and yes.. my friend was just as dumb and teenagery back then.

+Excitement is never external.
+You can look at any family pic taken at Disneyland and see the scowling goth kid who is totally not having fun.
+OK.
+You have given up windows as the programming platform and gone to Linux and Android..
+So?
+You did not start programming on Windows.
+You started on other platforms and moved with the times.

 Fun (Score:5, Insightful)